ckprod/mouse-handler/README.md

 ###Description

 mouse-handler is a small javascript component which can be used as base class for mouse actions.
 Its main purpose is to distinguish between drag and click actions.
-If the left mouse button is pressed (and still hold) and the mouse movement is within the "no drag"-circle it is still in the click case, otherwise (movement beyound circle) the drag case is triggered.
+If the left mouse button is pressed (and still held) and the mouse movement is within the "no drag"-circle, it is still in the click case.
+Otherwise (movement beyond circle) the drag case is triggered.
 The following functions are available for overriding:

 - _mousePrepareClick: called on left mouse button down
 - _mousePrepareDrag: called on triggering the drag case